ruby/www.ruby-lang.org/en/news/_posts/2020-12-25-ruby-3-0-0-released.md

   * RBS
   * TypeProf

-With above performance improvement Ruby 3.0 introduces a number of new features described below.
+With the above performance improvement, Ruby 3.0 introduces several new features described below.

 ## Performance